-All items that can be calibrated in-house by Thorcal will be calibrated and ready for dispatch within 3 working days of us receiving the item.
+All items that can be calibrated in-house by Thorcal will be calibrated and ready for dispatch within 3 working days of us receiving them.

-Items needing repair or calibration by one of our trusted partners may take longer to assess, or for parts to arrive, but we'll advise of lead time once we've inspected your unit.
+Items needing repair or calibration by one of our trusted partners may take longer to assess, or for parts to arrive, but we'll advise on lead time once we've inspected your unit.

 What is Traceable Calibration?

 Traceable to National Standards means that you can trace the master gauges used to calibrate your equipment back to the standards of measurement at your country's national measurement laboratory, or the SI units of measurement.

 In practice, this means that the master gauges Thorcal use have been calibrated by a UKAS laboratory accredited to ISO17025, and the certificate numbers of these traceable instruments are detailed on the certificates we produce.

 Amongst other requirements, UKAS laboratories reference their lab standards with each other and the National Physical Laboratory at Teddington, to ensure traceability back to the National Standards themselves (things such as the 1kg weight) or the SI units of measurement.